-I guess I was feeling inspired because we just came back from a trip to Disney and decided we needed a little more Disney magic.
+I guess I was feeling inspired because we just came back from a trip to Disney and this seemed like a fun way to bring the Disney magic home.

 This year I even made a Baby Yoda pumpkin and oh my gosh, is he cute!!!

 I love using these styrofoam craft pumpkins because I can do pretty much anything with them!
 You can pick them up on Amazon but I get mine from Dollar Tree because well, you can’t beat the price.

 You have to go early though.
 I’ve been buying these for years but each year they sell out earlier and earlier…I guess everyone else is discovering how much fun they are to craft with too!

 Don’t forget to pick up an extra one so you can make this Minnie Mouse pumpkin too.
 We wouldn’t want Mickey to get lonely, would we?

 Mickey Mouse Pumpkin

 Luckily, I was able to totally stock up.
 I’d already made Baby Yoda and a Harry Potter pumpkin but I had enough left for Mickey and Minnie Pumpkins too!